 A proper marketing and sales strategy puts your target audience at the center of focus.
 Before you make any sales strategy decisions, consider the people who will buy your products.
 If you sell specialty meats, for example, you might appeal to customers interested in gourmet cooking.
 You may also sell a variety of popular meats that the average family will buy.

 To become an important part of your neighborhood, your shop must have a noticeable location.
 Find out if you can afford a space on a busy road that community members pass every day.
 People who commute to work will see your shop often and know it as a convenient place to get dinner supplies on the way home.

 Quality meat is of paramount importance!
 The relationships you build with your suppliers are a crucial part of running your butcher shop.
 Do you want farm-fresh specialty meats?
 What about a wide selection from a national supplier?
 Your business goals will influence the answers to these questions.
 Each supplier’s costs and inventory will also affect your choices.
-Some suppliers may even provide you with free product, branding or even machinery to help you get started.
+Some suppliers may even provide you with free products, branding, or even machinery to help you get started.